Another Day at Tyburn Tree

 2. Those who agreed with Rich in principle, if not for his tactics, may or may not have lost a friend (and we trust in God that time heals what wounds there are here).
 But most important, they have lost at least one means of keeping themselves honest.
 The easiest thing in the world to do, when you are less then content with a situation -- you don't have to have been a Federal government employee for over three decades to know this -- is to "get along by going along."
 The hardest thing to do, in the same situation, is know when this is not enough.
 There will be one less reminder now.

-4. The staff and management at Sacred Heart Radio of Cincinnati made the only choice they could under the situation at present.
-The true cost of that decision is in the long run.
+4. The staff and management at Sacred Heart Radio of Cincinnati may honestly believe they had no other choice, BUT ... the true cost of their decision is in the long run.
 They lost a voice which knew enough to act in moderation while under their auspices.
 Such prudence, such restraint, cannot be attributed to those ecclesiastical operatives who brought their influence to bear on this apostolate.
 From their studios in Norwood, they will learn that the price of such appeasement will continue to rise, and continue to be exacted, in one situation after another.
 They will eventually begin to wonder if such accommodation was worth the price.

 6. Rich is mistaken, and terribly so, in one regard; the Archdiocese of Cincinnati is capable of being reformed.
 For the whole of her two millennia of history, the Church is constantly in need of reform, and out of the frey that marks the darkness before the dawn, many saints have won the crown of "dry martyrdom."
 So long as God is still in charge of earthly events, we have not seen the last of his plans, least of all in the Archdiocese of Cincinnati, which is only now beginning to thaw after a long, cold winter.
 But until then ...